top of page

 • Nectar Plants for Adults:

-Pollinators need safe spaces to nest, rest, and overwinter.
+Pollinators need safe areas to nest, rest, and overwinter.

 A. Bee Hotels